 In the scene where Lara Croft and partner jump off a building wearing "flying suits", called wingsuits, the stunt was performed by the two men who developed the suits.
-No CGI, wires, nets, or other SFX were involved.
-This suit was invented by Patrick de Gayardon, who died in a parachute accident in April 1998 while testing a new type of parachute in Hawaii.
+No CGI, wires, nets, or other special effects were involved.
+This suit was invented by Patrick de Gayardon, who died in a parachute accident in April 1998, while testing a new type of parachute in Hawaii.

 The skin on Lara's upper left arm is rarely seen exposed in this film.
 Angelina Jolie sports a large tattoo on her upper left bicep which requires make-up to cover up.
-The fact her left arm is rarely bared in this film (her opening scene in a bikini is shot in such a way her RIGHT arm, not her left, dominates) may be due to criticism that the tattoo was sometimes poorly concealed in Lara Croft: Tomb Raider.
+The fact her left arm is rarely bared in this film (her opening scene in a bikini is shot in such a way her right arm, not her left, dominates) may be due to criticism that the tattoo was sometimes poorly concealed in Lara Croft: Tomb Raider (2001).

 The character of Jonathan Reiss exposes his private jet passengers to a form of Ebola.
 The "antidote" is a clear capsule with small black pills in it.
-In reality, this is a herbal medicine made in China and is a cure for an upset stomach.
+In reality, this is an herbal medicine made in China, and is a cure for an upset stomach.

 When fighting Chen Lo among the terracotta warriors, one is smashed, and you can see that the head was a separate piece from the torso.
 This is factual, as they were initially created and fired separately, before being assembled.

 In the film, Lara (Angelina Jolie) and Terry (Gerard Butler) walk into a mall in Hong Kong called "Times Square", after which they make their way to a then-unfinished taller building, called the "IFC tower".
 The film treats the two buildings as if they are attached, but in fact they are a subway train ride apart.
 The large skylight that looks up the IFC tower from Times Square was digitally added into the scene.